The 30% Rule in Chicago Home Remodeling: When to Follow It (And When to Break It)

 Scenario 1: Planning to Sell Within 5 Years

-Why it matters: You need to recover renovation costs quickly through higher sale price.
-Most renovations return 55-75% at resale, so staying under 30% of home value ensures you don't lose money.
+Follow the 30% rule strictly.
+You need to recover renovation costs quickly through a higher sale price.
+Most renovations return 60–75% at resale, so staying under 30% of home value ensures you don't lose money.

 - Example: $600,000 Wicker Park home, planning to sell in 3 years